Privacy Notice for California Residents

 Information We Collect and Disclose

-As defined by the CCPA, “personal information” includes any information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household, or device.
-Personal information does not include:
+As defined by the CCPA, “personal information” includes any information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, or household.
+Personal information does not include deidentified or aggregated consumer information, certain regulated information, or information made available to the general public.

-In the past twelve (12) months, Fredrikson has collected the following categories of personal information from consumers and disclosed such information to the following categories of third parties for business purposes.
+In the past twelve (12) months, Fredrikson has collected the following categories of personal information from consumers and disclosed such information to the following categories of third parties for the business or commercial purposes described below.

 Categories of PI Collected Examples Categories of Third Parties to Whom Disclosed